MicrosoftDocs/bot-docs/articles/includes/deploy/snippet-deploy-code-to-az.md

 > [!NOTE]
 > This step can take a few minutes to complete.
-> Also it can take a few more minutes for the deployment to finish and your bot available to test.
+> Also it can take a few more minutes between when the deployment finishes and when your bot is available to test.